brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 “Seeing thus, monks, the instructed noble disciple becomes disenchanted with form, disenchanted with feeling, disenchanted with perception, disenchanted with volitional formations, disenchanted with consciousness.
 Becoming disenchanted, he becomes dispassionate.
 Through dispassion [his mind] is liberated.
 (Samyutta Nikaya 22:59; III 66–68)

+- Highlight(pink) - Location 5338
+One who attains liberation subsequently wins “the knowledge and vision of liberation,” the assurance that the round of rebirths has indeed been stopped and nothing more remains to be done.

 - Highlight(pink) - Location 5951
 “If, monks, a monk’s mind has become dispassionate toward the form element, it is liberated from the taints by nonclinging.
 If his mind has become dispassionate toward the feeling element ... toward the perception element ... toward the volitional formations element ... toward the consciousness element, it is liberated from the taints by nonclinging.
 (Samyutta Nikaya 22:45; III 44–45)